Richard Whitecross

 Biography

-Professor Richard W Whitecross MA(Hons), LLB, Dip.LP, LLM, MSc (Taught), MSc (Research), PhD, FRAI, FRAS, NTF is Professor of Law and Head of Law, the Business School at Edinburgh Napier University, Scotland, UK.
+Richard is Professor of Law and Head of Law, at the Business School, Edinburgh Napier University, Scotland, UK.

 Career History

-Richard was a practicing commercial lawyer between 1989 and 1994 working in two leading law firms in Edinburgh.
+Richard was a practising commercial lawyer between 1989 and 1994 working in two leading law firms in Edinburgh.
 In 1993, he was invited to tutor on the Diploma in Legal Practice at the University of Edinburgh.
 Based on his positive experience of teaching, Richard left legal practice and undertook a LLM at the University of Edinburgh.
 He was invited to teach part-time at Napier and did so between 1994 – 1997.
 At this time, Richard was developing his doctoral research project.
 He undertook a MSc (Taught) in Social Anthropology (1997) and was awarded ESRC funding by the University of Edinburgh to complete MSc (Research) (Distinction) in 1998.
 In 1998, Richard won a fully funded ESRC Studentship to conduct ethnographic fieldwork in Bhutan.

 Richard graduated with a PhD from the University of Edinburgh in 2002 with a groundbreaking ethnography of legal transformation in Bhutan for which he received the Royal Anthropological Institute Sutasoma Award.